Colombian Commercial Code: Maritime Assistance, Rescue Law | Althox

 Section 1547 .- The tug is not entitled to remuneration for assistance or salvage of the ship object of the trailer or cargo, unless there are exceptional or served may be considered included within the contract for towing.

-Exceptional circumstances might include unforeseen dangers, such as severe weather changes, mechanical failures on the towed vessel requiring specialized rescue efforts beyond routine towing, or situations where the tugboat itself faces unexpected risks.
+Exceptional circumstances might include unforeseen dangers, such as severe weather changes that were not predictable at the time of the towing contract, mechanical failures on the towed vessel requiring specialized rescue efforts beyond routine towing, or situations where the tugboat itself faces unexpected risks not contemplated in the original agreement.
 In such cases, the tugboat's actions might transition from a contractual towing service to a genuine act of assistance, warranting separate compensation.
+This ensures that tugboat operators are fairly compensated for risks and efforts beyond their contractual obligations.

 Article 1548: Assistance Between Commonly Owned Vessels